1975–76 WCHL season

-The 1975–76 WCHL season was the tenth season for the Western Canada Hockey League.
-Twelve teams completed a 72-game season.
-The New Westminster Bruins won their second consecutive President's Cup.
+The 1975–76 WCHL season was the tenth season of the Western Canada Hockey League (WCHL), featuring twelve teams and an expanded 72-game regular season.
+The New Westminster Bruins topped the regular season standings with 54 wins, and in the playoffs won their second consecutive President's Cup, defeating the Saskatoon Blades in a rematch of the previous season's final.
+The Bruins advanced to the 1976 Memorial Cup tournament, losing the final to the Hamilton Fincups.

-League notes

-The WCHL season expanded to 72 games from 70.